thomleysens/UDV-server/README.md

 #### Use

+Activate venv if you created one:
+`. venv/bin/activate`

-You can run `extract_city_data.py -h` to display help about this tool.
+You can run `python extract_city_data.py -h` to display help about this tool.

 `extract_city_data.py` takes one mandatory argument and one optionnal argument.